Creating a Legacy of Excellence

 The Program in Alternative General Education (PAGE) was introduced to Mason in 1983, representing a new approach to incorporating research and interdisciplinary studies into a compressed general education format.

 In 1987, Mason’s president, George Johnson, and Virginia's governor, Douglass Wilder, launched the Mason Scholars Program, an initiative designed to recruit a handful of extraordinary students.
 In the fall of 1988, the first class of Mason Scholars, each representing one of Virginia’s Congressional Districts, enrolled, with full scholarships.

 In 1991, a sister program, the Presidential Scholars Program, was created, offering smaller scholarships to both Virginians and out-of-state students; in 1997, these programs were merged, creating a unified University Scholars Program.

-In 1997, PAGE was renamed the Mason Honors Program to accommodate for growing size and scope.
-It reached beyond general education requirements and offered additional writing-intensive and research-focused expanded upper-level course offerings.
+In 1997, PAGE was renamed the Mason Honors Program to accommodate for its growing size and scope.
+It reached beyond general education requirements and offered additional writing-intensive and research-focused, expanded upper-level course offerings.

 As the university continued to grow, Mason developed several other programs to advance academic excellence for undergraduates: